-When a contract ends mid-month and a new contract begins during the same month, posting payroll can be tricky.
-Avoid confusing paycheck calculations by following these best practices for mid-month contract changes.
+Avoid unanticipated paycheck calculations by following these best practices for mid-month contract changes.

 When preparing positions for new employees or transfers, consider these tips for smooth setup and successful fall payroll.

-The annual Department Budget Table (DBT) roll-forward update completed successfully on June 27 to continue position funding FY25.
-See critical upcoming tasks and deadlines to ensure payroll runs as intended.
+Now that the Department Budget Table (DBT) roll-forward is complete, you must complete several critical tasks to ensure payroll runs as intended.

 Use these tips to proactively check for HCM data mismatches that can affect payroll funding for new hires.